talisman36935/bitwig-fedora/README.md

 Repeat the process above to update to the latest version, run the uninstall script to remove.

-use the vulkan fix script only on optimus machines.
+Use the vulkan fix script only on optimus machines.